waku-org/specs/standards/application/privatev1.md

 - `channel_id`: uses the `conversation_id` parameter.

 **Sender Validation**
 SDS uses a `sender_id` payload field to determine whether a message was sent by the remote party.
 This value is sender reported and not validated which can have unknown implications if trusted in other contexts.
-For security hygiene Clients SHOULD drop SDS messages if `sender_id` != the sender derived from the encryption layer.
+For security hygiene Clients SHOULD drop SDS messages if `sender_id` != the sender derived from the encryption layer. !TODO: PrivateV1 is not sender aware currently

 **Bloom Filter Configuration**